 Handler and racer only will be allowed in the Pit and Weigh-in areas.
-Be ready to race when your car number is called.
+Be race ready when your car number is called.

 All cars must meet their minimum/maximum total weight for their division per All-American Rules.
 A 15lb. max tail and nose weight will be allowed.